Rayngumi/chuck-noris-joke-generator/README.md

 ## Feedback and Contributions

 Feedback and contributions are welcome!
-If you have any suggestions for improvement or would like to contribute to the project, please submit a pull request or contact [your email] for more information.
+If you have any suggestions for improvement or would like to contribute to the project, please submit a pull request or contact <rayngumi25@gmail.com> for more information.

 ## Acknowledgements